Dermatologists, you can now comply with privacy regulations when taking

-Securely capture, send and store patient consented photos, videos and audio with the free PicSafe app.
+Securely capture, send and store patient consented clinical photos, videos and audio with the free PicSafe app.

-- Comply with Australian Privacy regulations and AMA guidelines.
+- Comply with Patient privacy regulations and guidelines.

 - It's a free app for iPhone, iPad and Android.